CreavesCash/ThirstDocs/docs/index.rst

   OUTPT "Hello World!"

 The `OUTPT` command is the syntax for outputting anything, be it a string, a variable, a number or an expression.

+The outpt command is not sensitive, as it works in lowercase too.